CodeScop/Oge-Mai-Field-Guide/questlinesummary.md

   - HuntS2 Oh, Endless Possibilities! - collect Hunt Map Piece 5, get Wardrobe: Hunt Facepaint Star
     - HuntS2 No Wrong Path - collect Hunt Map Piece 6, get Wardrobe: Hunt Facepaint Eye Shadow
       - HuntS2 Stumbling Upon Sheep - defeat the Shepherd 4 times, get Wardrobe: Dog Mentor Pet
+        - **UNLOCK SEASON 3**
       - HuntS2 Herding the Herders - Defeat 1 each Lubu, Czanus, Pipit; get 25 Hunter Tokens

 ##Questline - Hunt for the Ancients - Season 3

 Season 3 is unlocked by completing Stumbling Upon Sheep quest, and you can see that questline in Season 2.

-- HuntS3 Battle of Constitution 3/4 - **(Note: This has as prerequisite the HuntS2 quest Battle of Merit.
-Stumbling Upon Sheep is not necessary, but since this was released with S3, I'm including it in S3.)** Defeat 1 Water version of Velts, get 25 Hunter Tokens
+- HuntS3 Battle of Constitution 3/4 - **(Note: This has as prerequisite the "HuntS2" quest Battle of Merit.
+Unlocking Season 3 is not necessary, but since this was released with S3, I'm including it in S3.)** Defeat 1 Water version of Velts, get 25 Hunter Tokens
 - HuntS3 Helping Those In Need Grow - give a bunch of Rusty Amulets, Pendants, and Gold, get 25 Hunter Tokens
 - HuntS3 Change To See - defeat 1 Yala, get 25 Hunter Tokens
 - HuntS3 Growth in Friendship - defeat 1 each Raina in SurfaceC, get 50 Hunter Tokens